 “Cockles in broth?”
-Sam Geller asked Calla Camero.
-As they were setting up Rhodora for service, they brainstormed ways to sell more tins of the mollusks.
-The menu relied heavily on tinned seafood because the conservas are packed in easily-recyclable metals—an essential quality for the restaurant’s über-green mission.
-Rhodora didn’t send anything to landfill.
+Sam Geller asks Calla Camero.
+As they set up Rhodora for service, they’re brainstorming ways to sell more tins of the mollusks.
+The menu relies heavily on tinned seafood because the conservas are packed in easily-recyclable metals—an essential quality for the restaurant’s über-green mission.
+Rhodora doesn’t send anything to landfill.

-When it came to wine, Rich found an alignment that didn’t require as much effort on their part.
-“A lot of natural winemakers are actually regenerative farmers,” he said.
+When it comes to wine, Rich found an alignment that didn’t require as much effort on their part.
+“A lot of natural winemakers are actually regenerative farmers,” he says.
 “They brought [their soils] back to life through organic matter, which sequesters an enormous amount of carbon because the microbial life in the soil needs carbon to grow.
 The natural wine world should talk more about how environmentally progressive it is and not just what the wine tastes like and how much sulfur they use.”
-The restaurant sent its corks to reCORK, and promoted magnums and large-format bottles, which have less extraneous shipping weight.
-The bar taps poured only beer, but kegged wine was on their wish list.
+The restaurant sends its corks to reCORK, and promotes magnums and large-format bottles, which have less extraneous shipping weight.
+For the moment, the bar taps pour only beer, but kegged wine is on their wish list.

 Rich and Chambers also did away with the standard restaurant business structure, favoring an egalitarian approach.
-There were no managers, no cooks and no servers.
-The staff would greet, seat, pour, serve and wash dishes.
-This way, these jacks-of-all-trades channeled everything into its proper stream.
-Compostables were composted.
-Recyclables were recycled.
-It was a radical approach of self-governance, and Rich found it meshed with Rhodora’s overall mission.
+There are no managers, no cooks and no servers.
+The staff greet, seat, pour, serve and wash dishes.
+This way, these jacks-of-all-trades can channel everything into its proper stream.
+Compostables are composted.
+Recyclables are recycled.
+It’s a radical approach of self-governance, and Rich finds it meshes with Rhodora’s overall mission.
 “We’re voluntarily opting out of the externalization of carbon and waste and we’ve taken direct responsibility for those outputs.
 It feels odd in that environment to not trust the staff.”
-Because everybody worked in both the front- and back-of-house, they understood the challenges involved with zeroing out waste and where they might fall short.
-The menu was slowly expanding as the staff got more comfortable operating in the system—they had added a few sandwiches and experimented with pasta dishes before the dining room closed.
-Even now, their delivery service includes no extraneous to-go packaging.
+Because everybody works in both the front- and back-of-house, everybody understands the challenges involved with zeroing out waste and where they’re falling short.
+As the staff gets more comfortable operating in the system, Rich says, they’ll continue to expand the menu—recently they’ve added a few sandwiches and experimented with pasta dishes.

-The team at Rhodora hoped to build a community of sustainably-minded people and to give them a forum for sharing ideas.
-Before March, they had hosted an event with Soapply, a sustainably-minded company, and planned to launch workshops to educate their community about food waste and sustainability.
-The restaurant’s compost went to Brooklyn Grange, a company that manages almost six acres of rooftop farmland in New York City.
-Rich admitted that the restaurant’s aggressively sustainable concepts were expensive, and hoped that by building these networks, the zero-waste goal might become easier or more affordable to implement.
-“It’s not great for the movement if sustainability is so expensive that it will only ever be this lifestyle affectation of the extremely wealthy,” he said.
-They have continued to build that network even through the closures, sharing podcasts, panels, and educational materials through their Patreon.
+The team at Rhodora wants to build a community of sustainably-minded people and to give them a forum for sharing ideas.
+Already, they’ve hosted an event with Soapply, a sustainably-minded company, and they plan to launch workshops to educate their community about food waste and sustainability.
+The restaurant’s compost goes to Brooklyn Grange, a company that manages almost six acres of rooftop farmland in New York City.
+Rich admits that the restaurant’s aggressively sustainable concepts are expensive, and hopes that by building these networks, the zero-waste goal may become easier or more affordable to implement.
+“It’s not great for the movement if sustainability is so expensive that it will only ever be this lifestyle affectation of the extremely wealthy,” he says.

-Rich and Chambers were surprised at how readily some businesses accommodated their requests.
-Arrow Linens not only stopped shipping to Rhodora in plastics, but hoped to remove plastic for all their accounts in the near future.
+Rich and Chambers have been surprised at how readily some businesses have accommodated their requests.
+Arrow Linens not only stopped shipping to Rhodora in plastics, but hopes to remove plastic for all their accounts in the near future.
 When Rhodora asked A Priori, the conservas importer, to switch from plastic to paper shipping tape, the company decided to switch across the board.
-Rich said that the readiness of businesses to change their practices was an “energizing” part of the process.
+Rich says that the readiness of businesses to change their practices has been an “energizing” part of the process.
 Cato Corner was fretting over how to ship their cheeses without plastic until Chambers suggested…paper.
 No plastic, just…paper.

 Or cockles in…broth?
-Only time will tell, and the team at Rhodora has been working to make sure we have more of it.
+Only time will tell, and Rhodora is working to make sure we have more of it.